absmohamed/JS-intro/Authentication/README.md

 ## Testing authentication

 To test this, first verify that our GET routes for `/post` work even if a user is not authenticated.
-You can logout first, but if you made code changes, the server would have restarted and no user is authenticated anyway.
+You can logout first, but if you made code changes, the server would have restarted, destroying the session with the logged in user anyway.

 After you prove to yourself that the GET routes for `/post` work, try to create a post without logging in first.
 This should fail in Postman: